News, notes on Vanderbilt athletics

 Stephanie White enters her second season at the helm of the Vanderbilt women’s basketball team in 2017-18.
 White was named the head coach of the Vanderbilt women’s basketball team in May of 2016, becoming just the fifth all-time head coach in the history of the Vanderbilt program.

 When she arrived in Nashville, White inherited a young Vanderbilt team that featured only two seniors and relied heavily on five freshmen.
 White guided the Commodores to a 14-16 overall record in her first season with the team, including a 4-12 mark in the SEC during the 2016-17 campaign.

 White’s inaugural season on West End featured plenty of highlights, and was capped by a late-season surge that saw the Commodores win three of their final five games of the regular season.
 Other highlights included:

-* The Commodores were ranked among the nation’s Top-five in 3-point percentage throughout the season, and finished the season ranked No. 6 after shooting 38.6 for the year.
+* The Commodores were ranked among the nation’s top-5 in 3-point percentage throughout the season, and finished the season ranked No. 6 after shooting 38.6 for the year.
 Vanderbilt also led the SEC in 3-pointers per game (7.1).

 * White guided Vanderbilt to 10 wins in its first 11 games during the first six weeks of the season.
 The hot start included a nine-game winning streak that spanned from Nov.
 16 to Dec.
 18. The winning streak was highlighted by an impressive victory over Duke on Nov.
 20, along with quality wins over Robert Morris, Drexel and Tulane.